xitop/jsonstrip/README.md

   [
   /* this is a comment and will be removed */
-  "but /* this is a string and it will be left untouched */", "this is also // not a comment"   // a real comment is here ]
+  "but /* this is a string and it will be left untouched */", "this is // not a line comment"   // the real comment is here ]
   ```